 Winner will hold the President's Trophy presented by Gordon Smith, for one year.
-2018-19 Winner - Te Kiri King
+2019-2020 Winner - Not played

 - 1. Selection by invitation of up to 10 players with handicaps of 4 plus. - 2.
 The method of play will be best-of-3 matches in a single round robin. - 3.
-A badge will be presented to a first-time winner and badges to first-time competitors in the event. - 4.
+A badge will be presented to a first-time winner and badges to first-time competitors in any CNZ Invitation. - 4.
 Nominal hoop dimensions will be set to the largest ball plus 1/16th" with an upwards and downwards tolerance of 1/32nd". - 5.
 Quadway hoops will be used.